JetBrains/Qodana/topics/python-draft.md

       <img src="ide-plugin-connect-2.png" dark-src="ide-plugin-connect-2_dark.png" width="706" alt="Linking the project to Qodana Cloud" border-effect="line"/>
    </step>
    <step>
-      <p>By enabling the <ui-path>Always load most relevant Qodana report</ui-path> option, you will receive the most actual and relevant reports from Qodana Cloud.</p>
+      <p>If you check the <ui-path>Always load most relevant Qodana report</ui-path> option, you will be able to receive the most actual and relevant reports from Qodana Cloud.</p>
       <img src="ide-plugin-connect-3.png" dark-src="ide-plugin-connect-3_dark.png" width="706" alt="Enabling to load the most relevant reports" border-effect="line"/>
         <p>In this case, the IDE will search and fetch from Qodana Cloud the report that has the revision ID corresponding to the
         current revision ID (HEAD).
 If this report was not found, the IDE will select the previous report with the revision